ImpulsEEEve/eskwelabs-data-science/README.md

 # Eskwelabs Data Science

-A beginner tutorial on data science using Python.
+A tutorial for beginners on data science using Python.

 # Quickstart
 * Setup virtual environment